 Write Down Key Details From the Meeting

 Depending on the type of meeting you’re running, you’ll need either minutes or notes.
-Most often, for daily meetings, notes are more than enough and don’t need to have the amount of detail you’d find informal minutes.
+For daily meetings, notes are often more than enough and don’t need to have the amount of detail you’d find informal minutes.

 Notes can be used to keep track of what has been said for future reference and help remind the team of ideas both in the meeting and after.
 Ideally, everyone invited will have turned up to participate in the meeting, but if not, notes can also be used to keep them up to date.